timberland-sig/rh-linux-poc/README.md

 1. An X86_64 based hardware platform with 32GB of memory, 12 (VT-x) cores, at least 200GB of spare storage space.
 2. A hardwired ethernet connection with access to a DHCP server and the public network.
 3. A recent version of CentOS Stream 9, RHEL 9 or Fedora 36/37 installed on your host - this will be your hypervisor.
-4. A user account with [git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) configured and root access so you can administer the hypervisor.
+4. A user account with with [sudo](https://developers.redhat.com/blog/2018/08/15/how-to-enable-sudo-on-rhel#:~:text=DR%3A%20Basic%20sudo-,TL%3BDR%3A%20Basic%20sudo,out%20and%20back%20in%20again) access so you can administer the hypervisor.
+5. (optional) A user account with [git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) configured so you modify code.
+6. (optional) A valid github login with a [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) configured
-5. A valid [copr](https://docs.pagure.org/copr.copr/user_documentation.html#quick-start) account.
+7. (optional) A valid [copr](https://docs.pagure.org/copr.copr/user_documentation.html#quick-start) account.
 This requires a [FAS](https://accounts.fedoraproject.org/) account.
-6. A valid github login with a [ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) configured

-*NOTE: The scripts included in this repository are all designed to be run from a user account with sudo root access.
-It is not advised to run these scripts on a production machine unless you know what you are doing.
-Some scripts will modify the configuration of your host computer with sudo access by: installing packages, creating networks, mounting and unmounting file systems and modifying some configuration settings in `/etc` and `/usr/libexec`.*

 This POC was developed on a [ThinkPad T Series Laptop](https://www.lenovo.com/us/en/c/laptops/thinkpad/thinkpadt) using a